Students will create a multi-track, stereo sound file while learning the Audacity interface elements.

 When finished, confirm that your project folder contains all audio files that you used.

-Submit your exported mp3 to the proper folder on the class Google Drive.
+Export an mp3 (or other audio format file) and upload it to the proper folder on the class Google Drive.

-Check your audio settings.
-Before launching Audacity, open System Preference and set the SOUND>INPUT to Internal Mic (iMacs) or External Mic (Mac minis and Pros).
+Before you begin, check your audio settings.
+Open System Preference and set the SOUND>INPUT to Internal Mic (iMacs) or External Mic (Mac minis and Pros).
 Plug in your headphones and check the volume output of your computer as well.
+If you are getting audio from Finder but not from Audacity, you will need to explore settings in Audacity.

 1. create a New file